littlejohntj/blink-stream/README.md

 for that i gotta design that flow where we gotta use the auth token to then get a new token that can then be used to update the value, it really is kinda that simple though i think, i can probably just take the value we have, hash it with maybe the time or a random value to create a "one use", pass that as the state, and double check it on the callback

 this then means i either need an api that returns this value or an api that does the redirect, idk which is better i guess?

+we kinda have this cooking, we def need to
+1. make sure were actually handling bad states
+2. are actually generating the code and add it to the database

+some of the code was def a lil hacky so i just want to make sure were really using an acurate state

+to use the real state, we def need to be adding and checking it in the database, so i can first make sure im generating it and then using it

+to also handle bad state, i want to make sure for some of the redirect things im redirecting back to a screen where we can at least recover

+ok now im making real hashes, lets now check the hash

+ok i'm kinda ok with how the access token stuff works now